HKCaesar/cs205_2017_project/README.md

 ## Substantive Problem

-> We wish to understand the underlying types of clients of sex work, which we believe are drawn from an underlying distribution of types.
-In order to identify these types, we propose using K-means clustering.
+> <i>SUMMARY: We wish to understand the underlying types of clients of sex work, which we believe are drawn from an underlying distribution of types.
+In order to identify these types, we propose using K-means clustering.</i>

 BACKGROUND: The consumption of commercial sexual services is not uncommon: 15-18% of men living in the U.S. report having at least one paid sexual encounter since they were 18 years old (General Social Survey, 1991-2006), and roughly 1% have visited a sex worker in the past year (Monto 1999; Monto and McRee 2005).
 Over the past 15 years, technological innovation combined with tougher policies against street prostitution have catalyzed the growth of markets for Internet-based sexual service providers.
 Scholars have investigated the concomitant rise of the “girlfriend experience” (GFE), which includes cuddling, conversation, and even dinner dates in addition to the provision of more traditional sexual services.
 However, very little is known about the structure of this doubly clandestine market, which is both socially stigmatized and illegal.